Our mission

 TO COME ALONGSIDE THE JAPANESE IN ORDER THAT THEY MAY BECOME REPRODUCING PEOPLE OF FAITH AND CARE IN THEIR OWN NATION, SHARING THE GOSPEL TO FIGHT THE CULTURE'S SPIRITUAL BLINDNESS AND STRUGGLE WITH MENTAL HEALTH.

-Our Ministry
+Our Ministries

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.